fl3pp/geonix_firmware/readme.md

 This repository contains the code for my custom firmware for the [Chosfox X Masro | Geonix Rev.2](https://chosfox.com/collections/40-keyboard/products/chosfox-x-masro-geonix-rev-2).

-## Setup
+## Compiling

-Download and extract the [Chosfix distribution](https://drive.google.com/drive/folders/1QNRFeJZBt527T0AZcOdAccgRrbsD4zqa) of the QMK source code, not in the official repository but through Google Drive.
+Download and extract the [Chosfox distribution](https://drive.google.com/drive/folders/1QNRFeJZBt527T0AZcOdAccgRrbsD4zqa) of the QMK source code, not in the official repository but through Google Drive.

 Then, install the `qmk` cli tool, navigate to the directory and setup it up using: